chenbadream/INT-ACT/doc/evaluation.md

 CONFIG_NAMES=("pi0_finetune_bridge_ev.yaml")
 SEEDS=(42 7 314)
 ```
 This section defines which config files and random seeds to use.
-As you might have noticed, in theory, you can put multiple config files and the script will run them sequentially (e.g., `CONFIG_NAMES=("config1.yaml" "config2.yaml")`).
+As you may have noticed, in theory, you can put multiple config files and the script will run them sequentially (e.g., `CONFIG_NAMES=("config1.yaml" "config2.yaml")`).
 However, we only use one config file in this example.

 Random seeds here will affect the random seed used in all RNG-based operations in `torch`, `numpy`, etc that we can think of.
 This is for reproducibility.